-I look forward to hearing from you within five school days of the date you receive this letter.
+I look forward to hearing from you by (date).
 My daytime telephone number is (give your phone number).
+My email address is (give your email address).
 Thank you for your time.

-Your Name Street Address City, State, Zip Code Daytime telephone number cc: Your child's principal (if letter is addressed to an administrator), Your child's teacher(s), Specialists or other staff
+cc: Your child's principal (if letter is addressed to an administrator)

+Your child's teacher(s)

+Specialists or other staff